trevordmiller/create-js-project/README.md

 - `.gitignore`
 - `package.json`
 - `README.md`

+_(only added for React project types)_

+- `webpack.config.js`

-- `webpack.config.js` _(only added for React project types)_
+_(only added for React web app project types)_

+- `.babelrc`
+- `server.js`
+- `index.html`

 ### General Extensions

-After you select your project type and complete the general info questions, _Nexus_ asks if you want to extend the _Core_ with some general tools:
+After you select your project type and complete the general info questions, _Nexus_ asks if you want to extend the base setup with some general tools:

 ##### Editor formatting (EditorConfig)